-Over the years dirt and dust will stick to the varnish rather than the painting and when the time is right, the varnish itself can be removed and the painting re-varnished to look as good as new.
+Over the years, dirt and dust will stick to the varnish, rather than the painting.
+When the time is right, the varnish itself can be removed and the painting re-varnished to make it look as good as new.

 Fixing dull paintings

-If your painting is dull, it is easy to confuse the need for varnishing with the dullness created from colour that has sunk into the surface.
-If the colour has sunk then varnishing should be avoided, and the thing to do is ‘oil out’ those sunken areas using Artists’ Painting Medium (see our Tip & Technique on the ‘Oiling out Technique’).
+If your painting is dull, it is easy to confuse the need for varnishing with the dullness created by colour that has sunk into the surface.
+If the colour has sunk then varnishing should be avoided.
+Instead, you should “oil out” those sunken areas using Artists’ Painting Medium.
+You can read our article on oiling out here.

-Sometimes artists varnish their work to help stabilise surfaces with added texture or damaged layers, however, while varnish will certainly help, once the varnish is on it cannot be removed without damaging the work.
+Sometimes artists varnish their work to help stabilise surfaces with added texture or damaged layers.
+But while varnish will certainly help with this, once the varnish is on it cannot be removed without damaging the work.
 If you have pictures like this, we recommend you keep the varnished work behind glass and think about how to improve your technique for the future.